-Catherine currently attends Virginia Commonwealth University in pursuit of a BFA in Dance and Choreography and was selected to be in several senior and junior projects.
+Catherine graduated from Virginia Commonwealth University with a in BFA in Dance and Choreography in May 2014.
 As part of the freshman showcase, Catherine was one of five students selected from a class of over 40 to be in a special faculty piece.
 At VCU, she has been able to study under amazing faculty and guest artists such as: Judith Steel, Martha Curtis, Scott Putnam, Melanie Richards, Christian Von Howard, Jawole Willa Jo Zollar and Stefanie Batten Bland.
-Catherine is excited to be back at CDC as a 3rd year teacher and proud to be part of such an extraordinary faculty.
+Catherine is excited to be back at CDC as a 4th year teacher and proud to be part of such an extraordinary faculty.

 Bio coming soon!